Cemeteries and Their Stories,

 The Bunker Cemetery with its Davis-Scott-Bunker-Pritchard-George-Harkrader-Shipley extended family is a time capsule of pioneer life style.
 Here are first families who sacrificed, suffered, and helped each other survive in the untouched southern regions of Madison County.
 In the late 20th century, Harvy Scott descendent W. Lloyd Scott would acknowledge and appreciate his ancestors' contributions.
 W. Lloyd Scott petitioned for a cemetery commission, helped draft its mission statement, and made the restoration of the Bunker Cemetery a personal priority.

-*The Davis biographical information was provided by family genealogist Pam Davis Brown of Florida.
+*The Davis biographical information above was provided by family genealogist Pam Davis Brown of Florida.

 |ID||Names||Birth Date||Death Date||Cemetery|